 An introduction to the library research skills used in the physical sciences, especially chemistry.
 The use of primary and secondary sources including the use of on-line databases will be discussed as well as publication styles.
 Students will engage in activities to sharpen critical thinking.
 In this course, majors in the physical sciences begin the process of senior portfolio development.
-This course fulfills the requirement for UNIV 201; Research in an Academic Discipline, as specified in SWAU's Quality Enhancement Plan.
+This course fulfills the requirement for a capstone/portfolio completion course with components as specified in Southwestern's Quality Enhancement Plan.
 (Spring)

-CHEM 221 Modern Analytical Chemistry
+CHEM 221 - Modern Analytical Chemistry (4 hours)